forhadulislam/learn-go-with-examples/README.md

     go run 01.Variables/example.go

-Tested on: Go version 1.14.1
+Tested on: Go version `1.20.5`

+### How to install dependencies

+On the root of the project, run the following command -

+    go mod vendor

 ### How can the examples help

 The best way to utilize the examples is to clone the repo and play with the parameters in your local environment.
+You can also run the examples easily and see the output from whatever IDEs you are using.